-If a Member/CNCP has information that a vessel is presumed to be carrying out IUU activities in the Convention Area during the years from the previous meeting to the current year, the Member/CNCP with such information is encouraged to provide that information as soon as possible to, and consult with, any Member/CNCP or non-Contracting Party that may have a vessel presumed to be carrying out IUU activities for clarification before providing that information to the Executive Secretary under the provisions of paragraph 6.
+If a Member/CNCP has information that a vessel is presumed to be carrying out IUU fishing activities in the Convention Area during the previous two calendar years to the present, the Member/CNCP with such information is encouraged to provide that information as soon as possible to, and consult with, any Member/CNCP or non-Contracting Party that may have a vessel presumed to be carrying out IUU fishing activities for clarification before providing that information to the Executive Secretary under the provisions of paragraph 6.

 Information on alleged IUU fishing activities

-At least 70 days before the meeting of the Technical and Compliance Committee (TCC), Members/CNCPs shall transmit to the Executive Secretary their list of vessels presumed to be carrying out IUU activities in the Convention Area during the years from the previous meeting to the current year, accompanied by suitably documented information, as provided in para 2, concerning the presumption of this IUU activity.
+At least 70 days before the meeting of the Technical and Compliance Committee (TCC), Members/CNCPs shall transmit to the Executive Secretary their list of vessels presumed to be carrying out IUU fishing activities in the Convention Area during the year of the meeting or the previous two calendar years, accompanied by suitably documented information, as provided in paragraph 2, concerning the presumption of this IUU fishing activity.

 Before or at the same time as transmitting a list of presumed IUU vessels to the Executive Secretary, the Member/CNCP shall notify, either directly or through the Executive Secretary, the relevant Member/CNCP/Non-Contracting Party of a vessel’s inclusion on this list and provide a copy of the pertinent suitably documented information.
-The Member/CNCP/Non- Contracting Party shall promptly acknowledge receipt of the notification.
+The receiving Member/CNCP/Non- Contracting Party shall promptly acknowledge receipt of the notification.
 If no acknowledgement is received within 10 days of the date of transmittal, the Executive Secretary, Member/CNCP shall retransmit the notification through an alternative means of communication.

 Draft IUU Vessel List

-The Executive Secretary shall draw up a draft IUU Vessel List incorporating the lists of vessels and suitably documented information received pursuant to para 6, and any other suitably documented information at his disposal, and shall transmit it, together with all the supporting information provided, to all Members/CNCPs, as well as to non-Contracting Parties with vessels on the list, at least 55 days before the TCC’s meeting except otherwise decided by the TCC.
+The Executive Secretary shall draw up a draft IUU Vessel List incorporating the lists of vessels submitted by Members and CNCPs and suitably documented information received pursuant to para 6, and may add any other suitably documented information at the Executive Secretary’s disposal, and shall transmit it, together with all the supporting information provided, to all Members/CNCPs, as well as to non-Contracting Parties with vessels on the list, at least 55 days before the TCC’s meeting unless otherwise decided by the TCC.

-The Executive Secretary shall request each Member/CNCP/non-Contracting Party with vessels on the draft IUU Vessel List to notify the owner of the vessels of their inclusion in that list, and of the consequences of their inclusion being confirmed in the IUU Vessel List.
+The Executive Secretary shall request each Member/CNCP/non-Contracting Party with vessels on the draft IUU Vessel List to notify the owner of the vessels of their inclusion in that list, and the consequences if their vessel is included on the final NPFC IUU Vessel List.

-Upon receipt of the draft IUU Vessel List, Members/CNCPs shall closely monitor the vessels included in that list in order to follow their activities and possible changes of name, flag or registered owner.
+Upon receipt of the draft IUU Vessel List, Members/CNCPs shall closely monitor the vessels included in that list in order to follow their activities and possible changes of name, flag, or registered owner.

-As appropriate, Members/CNCPs/non-Contracting Parties with vessels on the list should transmit, at least 10 days before the TCC’s meeting, their comments to the Executive Secretary, including suitably documented information, showing that the vessels have fished in a manner consistent with NPFC conservation measures or have fished exclusively for species not covered by the Convention.
+Members/CNCPs/non-Contracting Parties with vessels on the draft list may transmit, at least 10 days before the TCC’s meeting, comments to the Executive Secretary.
+If those Members/CNCPs/non-Contracting Parties believe the nominated vessel should not be included on the Provisional or final NPFC IUU Vessel List, they should include suitably documented information showing that the vessels have fished in a manner consistent with NPFC conservation measures, fished exclusively for species not covered by the Convention, or effective action has been taken in response to the IUU fishing activities in question.

-The Executive Secretary shall re-circulate the draft IUU Vessel List, 7 days in advance of the TCC’s meeting, to the Members/CNCPs/non-Contracting Parties concerned, together with all the suitably documented information provided pursuant to paras 6 and 11 above.
+The Executive Secretary shall re-circulate the draft IUU Vessel List, 7 days in advance of the TCC’s meeting, to the Members/CNCPs/non-Contracting Parties concerned, together with all the suitably documented information provided pursuant to paragraphs 6 and 11 above.